Regulations to better support international students

 NZQA provides support to signatories(external link) to ensure they meet the required outcomes and processes as outlined in the Code of Practice.

-From 1 January 2022, signatories will be required to comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
-The new Code will replace the existing Interim Code of Practice for domestic tertiary learners, and the Code of Practice for international learners.
+Since 1 January 2022, signatories have been required to comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+This Code replaced the existing Interim Code of Practice for domestic tertiary learners, and the Code of Practice for international learners.
 More information can be found on our website.

 Education (Pastoral Care of Domestic Tertiary Students) Code of Practice(external link)